In this article

 Claiming the actual expenses deduction

 To use the actual expenses method, you’ll first need to determine the business use percentage of your vehicle.
-Doing so will require you to log both your total mileage for the year as well as your business miles.
-You’ll then divide the number of business miles by the tidal mileage amount.
+That requires you to log both your total mileage for the year as well as your business miles.
+You’ll then divide the number of business miles by the total mileage amount to arrive at your business use percentage:

-In addition to mileage, you’ll also have to keep track of each individual expense you incur for your vehicle over the course of the year, plus receipts.
-This can include actual vehicle expenses like the cost of fuel, maintenance, repairs, supplies, new tires, licensing and registration fees, lease payments, insurance premiums, and vehicle depreciation.
-Add up all of these costs, and then multiply that dollar amount by your business use percentage to find your deduction.
+In addition to mileage, you’ll have to keep track of each vehicle expense you incur over the year, plus receipts.
+This can include actual vehicle expenses like the cost of fuel, maintenance, repairs, supplies, licensing and registration fees, insurance premiums, and depreciation.
+Add up all these costs, then multiply the total by your business use percentage to find your deduction:

-For example, let’s say you drove 8,000 miles over the course of the year, 2,000 of which were for business, and you spent a total of $10,000 on vehicle expenses.
-Finding your deduction would look like this:
+For example, say you drove 8,000 miles over the course of the year, 2,000 of which were for business.
+You spent a total of $10,000 on vehicle expenses.
+Here’s how you’d find your deduction:

 Is it better to take the standard mileage rate or actual expenses?

-There is no one right answer to whether the standard mileage rate method or the actual expenses method is better.
-Each has its pros and cons, which you’ll need to consider before choosing which one to go with for your business.
+There’s no one answer to whether the standard mileage rate method or the actual expenses method is better.
+Each has its pros and cons, which you’ll need to consider before choosing which to use for your business.

-With the actual expenses method, you’ll need to track and document all of the business-related vehicle costs you and your employees incurred each year—which can quickly become complicated.
-And if you’re missing receipts or service records, it might mean you have to forego th write-offs you are entitled to, or otherwise risk penalties if your business is audited by the IRS.
+With the actual expenses method, you’ll need to track and document all the vehicle costs you and your employees incur each year, which can quickly get complicated.
+And if you’re missing proof of purchase receipts or service records, you might have to forego the write-offs you’re entitled to—or else risk penalties if the IRS ever audits your business.

-That being said, it’s possible for the actual expenses method to result in a higher tax deduction than you’d receive by claiming the standard IRS mileage rate.
+That being said, the actual expenses method may result in a larger deduction than you’d receive by claiming the standard IRS mileage rate.
 That’s because the IRS bases the standard mileage rate on annual averages and expected costs, which can vary significantly on an individual basis.

 With this in mind, if your goal is to save as much money as possible, you’ll want to calculate your deduction using both methods each year.
 Then, you can submit your claim using whichever method gives you the largest income tax deduction.

-For example, let’s say you drove a total of 5,000 miles over the course of the year, with 1,000 being for business.
-During the year, your actual expenses equaled $6,000.
-Using the standard mileage rate method would result in a deduction of $670.
-Using the actual expenses method, on the other hand, would result in a deduction of $1,200—nearly twice as much.
+For example, let’s say you drove a total of 5,000 miles over the course of the year, with 1,000 for business purposes.
+During the year, your actual costs totaled $6,000.
+The standard mileage rate method would result in a deduction of $670.
+But the actual expenses method would get you a deduction of $1,200—nearly twice as much.

-Which method gives you the biggest tax writeoff?
+Which method gives you the bigger tax write-off?

-Whether it’s the standard mileage rate method or actual expenses method that gives you the larger tax deduction will depend on your unique circumstances for the year.
+Whether the standard mileage method or the actual expenses method gives you the larger tax deduction depends on your business’s unique circumstances.
 Factors to consider include:

 • How many miles you drove for the year

-• Whether or not you paid for any major maintenance or repairs
+• Whether you paid for any major repairs or maintenance

 • How high your car or lease payments are